As beautiful settings go, Ashdown Park hotel in East Sussex certainly has the ‘wow’ factor.

 After breakfast we took our coffees to the terrace and sat all morning in the sun, drinking in the view and being very glad we weren’t stuck in the office that day.

-Ashdown Park hotel spa and grounds
+Ashdown Park hotel spa

 There was just time to take a look at the converted chapel which has spectacular stained glass windows created by famous 19th century artist Harry Clarke before heading off to the A23, but I will certainly be back to my spot on the terrace before long.